leonnardovv/Orderbook/README.md

 # Notes
     The project can be optimized more (including more error handling methods).
-    The OrderBook/index.tsx file can be split in more files.
+    The OrderBook/index.tsx file can be divided in more files.